https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Wastewater Reuse for Sustainability

 2. Integration of Green Infrastructure

 The integration of green infrastructure elements such as constructed wetlands, rain gardens, and permeable pavements into wastewater treatment and reuse projects enhances water filtration and stormwater management capabilities while providing additional ecological benefits.
-By incorporating nature-based solutions, communities can optimize water resources utilization and promote environmental sustainability.
+By incorporating nature-based solutions, communities can optimize water resource utilization and promote environmental sustainability.

 3. Water-Energy Nexus Optimization